DEFRA/hapi-govuk-question-page/API.md

-# digital-form-page API
+# Hapi Simple GOV.UK Question Page API

 ## Introduction

-Using the **digital-form-page** plugin mostly just requires [registering](#registration) it with your server, but there are some other pre-requisites before you can start adding routes.
+Using the **hapi-govuk-question-page** plugin mostly just requires [registering](#registration) it with your server, but there are some other pre-requisites before you can start adding routes.

 It should be used inside a GOV.UK application and so expects Vision view handlers to be configured to serve the GOV.UK Design System components as well as the pages from the plugin itself.